j-haacker/cryoswath/README.md

 ## 🌱 state

-cryoswath is being developed.
+CryoSwath is being developed.
 Branch `main` is the release branch, `scripts` contains tutorials, and `data` contains auxiliary data and the required directory structure.
 You can have everything setup automatically (see "getting started").
 Other branches are for